-On November 23, 2021, we entered into a Sixth Amendment to our Amended and Restated Credit Agreement and Amendment ("the Credit Agreement") and Restated Security Agreement originally dated June 3, 2013, (collectively, the "Credit Facility") to increase the total commitments by \$300 million to \$1.5 billion within the senior secured revolving Credit Facility with a syndicate of lenders led by Wells Fargo, National Association, as agent, swingline and fronting lender.
+On November 23, 2021, we entered into a Sixth Amendment to our Amended and Restated Credit Agreement ("the Credit Agreement") originally dated June 3, 2013 (collectively, the "Credit Facility") to convert the \$300 million term loan included in the total Credit Facility commitments, that was previously agreed on March 25, 2021 as part of the Fifth Amendment to the Credit Agreement, into a \$1.5 billion senior secured revolving Credit Facility with a syndicate of lenders led by Wells Fargo, National Association, as agent, swingline and fronting lender.
 The Credit Facility matures on November 23, 2026.
 We primarily use our Credit Facility to fund working capital, general operations, dividends, acquisitions and other strategic activities.